tristansinclair77/MiniRPG/MiniRPG/Readme.md

 7. **View Transition**: MainViewModel creates BuildingInteriorViewModel and switches view

 #### UI Layout
-The Buildings Expander appears in the MapView with the following structure:Buildings ▼ ┌─────────────────────────────────────┐
+The Buildings Expander appears in the MapView with the following structure:
+Buildings ▼
+┌─────────────────────────────────────┐
 │ Building Name 1 (Type1)             │
 │ Building Name 2 (Type2)             │
 │ Building Name 3 (Type3)             │
 └─────────────────────────────────────┘
+[        Enter        ]
-[        Enter        ]#### Example Data Display
+#### Example Data Display
 When a region has buildings, they appear as:
 - "Mira's Home (House)"
 - "General Store (Shop)"